venkataranjit/TrackMyMoney/README.md

   - Total Expenses.
 - **Pie Chart**: Visual representation of cumulative income and expenses.
 - **Recent Transactions**: Displays the last 5 transactions on the home screen.
+- **Color Theme Customization**: Each user can personalize their experience by selecting their preferred color theme.
+The theme is saved and persists across sessions, enhancing usability and comfort.

 ### 3. **Transaction Management**